TheKmax/PTB-Bot-Skeleton/Readme.md

 ## Python Telegram Bot Beginner Bot Code Sample

-Here you can see a set of codes to import variables through heroku environment.
+Here you can see a set of codes as an example for implementation of PTB.

+## Here you can see codes to
+    • import variables through heroku environment.
+    • easiest way of hosting your bot

 ## What to do with this example code